andrew-malikov/taskedo/readme.md

 cp .config/.env.example .env
 ```

-If you need them for a local run just print them out to shell:
+If you need them for a local run, just print them out to shell:

 ```sh
 source .env